Roman-git-hub/FrameForgeStudio/README.md

 ---

+⭐ If you like the project, consider giving it a star on GitHub.

 ## 💬 Support & Community

-If Frame Forge Studio helps you create, feel free to support the project:
+If Frame Forge Studio helps you create, you can support its development:

 ☕ **Buy Me a Coffee**
 https://buymeacoffee.com/FrameForgeStudio